 For all things pasta and burnt butter; I will send the occasional email to let you know when I have new recipes and any other news!

 Bacon - I always use streaky bacon, I prefer it and think it has lots of flavour.
-The fat in the bacon adds wonderful flavour and depth here so please don't drain it away.
+Cut into small pieces.
+The delicious bacon grease adds wonderful flavour and depth here so please don't drain it away.

 Vegetables - The great thing about recipes like this is you can use whatever you have in the fridge.
 I love broccoli in creamy sauces as it soaks up the sauce so well!
 You could use cauliflower, peas, beans or spinach leaves - anything will work.

-Parmesan - As always the quality of the parmesan you use will always make a difference to the taste.
-I generally use either a mini smoothie maker to turn it into crumbs or a microplane.
+Parmesan Cheese - I generally use either a mini smoothie maker to turn it into crumbs or a microplane.
 If you don't have either of those use the little star side of your box grater.
 It needs to be really fine to melt into the cream easily.

 Tips for success!